hclimente/hclimente.github.io/_posts/2025-01-23-graphs-glossary.md

 A graph in which a [path](#path) exists between every pair of vertices.

+## Multigraph

+A graph which can have multiple edges between the same pair of vertices.

+## Simple graph

+A graph with at most one edge between any pair of vertices and no loops.

 # Spectral graph theory

 ## First *k* eigenvectors